openkfw/mapme.protectedareas/README.md

 ## Expected outputs

-As such this repository has two broader spheres of action
+The tree main goals of this project are:

-1. Create reproducible pre-processing routines to derive the relevant geodatabase(s) for analysis
+1. Create reproducible data pre-processing routines to derive the relevant geodatabase(s) for analysis.
+Most of our routines are now implemented in the [mapme.biodiversity package](https://github.com/mapme-initiative/mapme.biodiversity) for R.
-2. Create reproducible analysis routines consisting in a) a simple portfolio analysis and b) a quasi-experimental impact evaluations (IE) for the KfW portfolio.
+2. Create reproducible analysis workflows that process the data for our portfolio and can help to stimulate the discussion on how to further use this data
+3. Create a reproducible spatial impact evaluation workflow to estimate conservation effects in supported protected areas.

-The specific outputs that should be produced by this repository regarding the geodatabase(s) consists in:
+The specific outputs that should be produced are:

-1. **A database for the portfolio analysis (vector data)**: This database will use PAs as units of observations.
-The output is expected to be a Geopackage (gpkg) with PAs as rows and all processed variables for the portfolio analysis as columns.
+1. **A database on the portfolio level (vector data)**: This database will use PAs as units of observations.
-2. **A database for the quasi-experimental IE (raster data)**: this database will create rasterstacks for all relevant variables regarding the IE. We need raster stacks for this exercise in order to be able to analyze also what is happening outside of protected areas.

-The specific outputs that should be produced by this repository regarding the analysis consist:

-1. A portolio analysis based on Rmarkdown language to report on the portfolio and enable others to interactively explore the portfolio.
-2. An IE analysis that quantifies the treatment effects of KfW support to reduce forest cover loss in terrestrial and marine (Mangroves) ecosystems.

-Here is a [link](https://openkfw.github.io/mapme.protectedareas/index.html) to the progress reports.
+2. **A gridded database on the portfolio level (vector data)**: This database will use gridcells with a size of 5 hectars as the unit of observations.
+Processed areas can cover supported PAs, non-supported PAs and non-protected areas.
+3. **The analysis scripts and processing** routines for reproducibility and transparency.
+4. **[Interactive data products](https://openkfw.github.io/mapme.protectedareas/index.html)** that show the results our analysis.